spacecloud-io/space-docs/content/security/security-rules/conditional-access/_index.md

 ## Next steps

-Check out the in depth documentation for the `match`, `query` and `webhook` rules in the upcoming pages.
+Check out the in-depth documentation for the `match`, `query` and `webhook` rules in the upcoming pages.